 The number of employees who contribute to retirement and disability social insurance looks very poorly identified by the model.
-The simulation for 2015 returns 138% of the number of employees paying SIC for retirement and disability, and 143% for illness.
-When it comes to aggregated values, the simulation for 2015 returns 86% of contributions paid by employees for retirement and disability, and 121% of contributions paid for sickness insurance.
+Simulation for 2014 returns 137% of the number of employees paying SIC for retirement, disability and illness.
+When it comes to aggregated values, the simulation for 2014 returns 129% of contributions paid by employees for retirement, 130% of contributions paid for disability and 125% of contributions paid for sickness insurance.
 However, it is important to highlight that EUROMOD output and external data are measured using different units: EUROMOD output counts the number of payers in a year; external statistics measure the average monthly number of payers.
-"Calibration" of the EUROMOD results in order to get the external value for 2015 would require the assumption that average number of months should be equal to 8.7.
+"Calibration" of the EUROMOD results in order to get the external value for 2014 would require assumption that average number of months should be equal to 8.6.
 Although it may seem too low we have to remember that the model assumes that all declared incomes are registered.
-The latest statistic for the number of persons employed in the "shadow economy" is from 2014, and is estimated at around 711 thousand5, if the number of payers outputted in the model were lowered by 711 thousands the average number of months would increase to 9.2.
+The number of persons employed in the "shadow economy" for 2014 is estimated to be 711 thousands5, if the number of payers outputted in the model were lowered by 711 thousands the average number of months would increase to 9.2.
 This supports the assumption that unregistered employment is the main reason for the observed differences both in the case of the simulated number of contributions payers and simulated aggregated values as well.
 The same arguments are valid for simulated employer contributions.

-The simulated number of the self-employed who pay social security contributions for retirement and disability is 14% above the figure sourced from external data for 2015.
-In case of sickness insurance the simulated number of contribution payers is 52% above the benchmark number from 2015.
-The simulated number of self-employed accident insurance contributors is 14% above target value from 2015.
-When it comes to aggregated values simulated for 2015, the simulated values of retirement and disability contributions are 34% above benchmark value, simulated values of sickness contributions are 113% above relevant external statistics, while the outputted value of accident contributions is 33% above the target.
-Similar explanations to those described above for employees apply for the self-employed too.
-The model simulates the number of contributors in a year, while administrative data is expressed as a monthly average.
-Moreover there is also a concern about unregistered economic activity of the self-employed that is not reflected by the model.
-The number of self-employed who contribute for illness insurance is over-simulated because the model assumes that it is paid by all self-employed, while the contribution is voluntary.
-Moreover, part of the observed discrepancies might, to some extent, be explained by the application of the 60% rate used to calculate the income base for selfemployed social contributions.
-In reality, the self-employed running a business for less than two years and those who are disabled can use a reduced rate of 30% to calculate the income base for self-employed social security contributions.
+The simulated number of the self-employed who pay social security contributions for retirement and disability is 39% above external data for 2014.
+In case of sickness insurance the simulated number of contribution payers is 44% above the benchmark number from 2014.
+Simulated number of self-employed accident insurance contributors is 19% above target value from 2014.
+When it comes to aggregated values simulated for 2014, the simulated values of retirement and disability contributions are 39% above benchmark value, simulated values of sickness contributions are 106% above relevant external statistics, while outputted value of accident contributions is 42% above the target.
+Similar explanations to those described above for employees apply for self-employed too.
+The model simulates the number of contributors in a year, while administrative data is expressed as monthly average.
+Moreover there is also a concern about unregistered economic activity of self-employed that is not reflected by the model.
+The number of self-employed who contributes for illness insurance is over-simulated because the model assumes that it is paid by all self-employed while the contribution is voluntary.
+Moreover, part of observed discrepancies might, to some extent, be explained by application of the 60% rate used to calculate income base for self-employed social contributions.
+In reality self-employed running business for less than two years and those who are disabled can use reduced rate of 30% to calculate income base for self-employed social security contributions.